Farigh/memcheck-cover/README.md

   -g|--generate-config  Generates a 'memcheck-cover.config' file in the current
                         directory, containing the default configuration values.

   -c|--config=FILE      Loads the configuration from FILE.
-A sample configuration
+An example
-                        file can be generated using the --generate-config option.
+                        configuration file can be generated using the --generate-config option.
                         If this option is not set, or values are missing in FILE, the default values will be used.
-  -i|--input-dir=DIR    [MANDATORY] Defines the input directory
+  -i|--input-dir=DIR    [MANDATORY] Defines the input directory where the
-                        where the .memcheck files are.
+                        .memcheck files are.
                         The files will be searched in directories recursivly.
-  -o|--output-dir=DIR   [MANDATORY] Defines the output directory
+  -o|--output-dir=DIR   [MANDATORY] Defines the output directory where the
-                        where the HTML report will be produced.
+                        HTML report will be produced.
 ```

 There are two mandatory parameters to the generator: